moiz2405/LeetCode/README.md

 # LeetCode
-Collection of LeetCode questions solved by me, in cronological order.
+Collection of LeetCode questions solved by me.